Note

 read([count])

-Returns current touch point info as a tuple of TOUCH_INFO objects. count is the max number of points to read (default 1).
+Returns current touch point information, returns a tuple where each element is a TOUCH_INFO object, count is the maximum number of touch points to read (default 1)

 deinit()

-• dev: Touch device index.
-0 for system default, non-0 for custom device.
+• dev: Touch device number, 0 for system default, non-zero for custom device.

 • rotate: Coordinate rotation, see Constants, default -1 (use device default).

-• range_x, range_y: Only valid for custom devices, specify touch screen resolution.
+• range_x, range_y: Valid only for custom devices, specifies the touch screen resolution.

-• i2c: Only valid for custom devices, I2C bus object, required.
+• i2c: Valid only for custom devices, I2C bus object, required.

-• rst, int: Only valid for custom devices, reset/interrupt pin objects, optional.
+• rst, int: Valid only for custom devices, reset/interrupt pin objects, optional.

 • event: Event code, see Constants